In this article, you'll learn how to resolve some common issues with embedded signup forms.

-- If you edited the embed code before you pasted it into your website, double check that the form submits data to the correct MailChimp account and list.
-When in doubt, replace the code on your site with the generated embed code in MailChimp.
+- If you edited the embed code before you pasted it into your website, double check that the form submits data to the correct Mailchimp account and audience.
+When in doubt, replace the code on your site with the generated embed code in Mailchimp.

 The embedded form code doesn't work with ASP.NET.

-ASP.NET pages and the MailChimp embedded form code both include form tags.
-These form tags conflict and prevent the ability to submit new subscriber data to your list.
+ASP.NET pages and the Mailchimp embedded form code both include form tags.
+These form tags conflict and prevent the ability to submit new subscriber data to your audience.
 You'll need to change the embedded form code for it to work on your ASP.NET page.
-We've seen the code change below help some users, but we can't guarantee that it will work for your site.
+We've seen the following code change help some users, but we can't guarantee that it will work for your site.

-- In the submit button code, add the code below.
+- In the submit button code, add the following code.
 Make sure to replace actionurl with the action URL you copied earlier.